SAE International Updates Key Technical Standard that Addresses Counterfeit Parts in Aerospace Supply Chain

 The new revision (SAE AS5553C) includes requirements, practices and methods related to EEE parts management, supplier management, procurement, traceability and control, training and response strategies when suspect parts are discovered.
 The requirements in the Standard are intended to be applied and flowed down through the supply chain.
 It is also for use by organizations that procure and/or integrate and/or repair EEE parts and assemblies, including maintenance, repair and overhaul (MRO) organizations.

 SAE International’s Aerospace Standards repository includes nearly 8,500 documents.
 Its 350 committees are comprised of 10,000 experts from 56 countries.
 They represent industry (airframers, suppliers, operators, MROs), regulatory authorities, military agencies, researchers, and consultants.
 Document development serves the full spectrum of aerospace businesses in both the commercial and military sectors thereby meeting the engineering, advanced technology, safety, regulatory, and defense needs of a world market.

-SAE International is a global association committed to being the ultimate knowledge source for the engineering profession.
-By engaging nearly 200,000 engineers, technical experts and volunteers, we drive knowledge and expertise across a broad spectrum of industries.
+SAE International is a global association committed to advancing mobility knowledge and solutions for the benefit of humanity.
+By engaging nearly 200,000 engineers, technical experts and volunteers, we connect and educate mobility professionals to enable safe, clean, and accessible mobility solutions.
 We act on two priorities: encouraging a lifetime of learning for mobility engineering professionals and setting the standards for industry engineering.
-We strive for a better world through the work of our philanthropic SAE Foundation, including programs like A World in Motion® and the Collegiate Design Series™.
+We strive for a better world through the work of our philanthropic SAE Foundation, including programs award-winning programs like A World in Motion® and the Collegiate Design Series™.